jess-barreleye/mapLibre-rov/maps/README.md

 Save the output.
 It's best to save it to a permanent file, as you will likely need this reprojected layer again.

 ## 2. Exporting the Reprojected Map as Web Tiles
 Once your map scene is set up with the reprojected layer, you can export it into a tile set that a web server can use.
+It will export all layers that are activated.

 ### Steps in QGIS:
 Open the Processing Toolbox by going to View → Panels → Processing Toolbox.